 Medicaid planning should only be accomplished by securing the ongoing legal advice of a qualified elder law attorney.
 Don’t go broke saving legal fees.

 Disclaimer: We recommend that you receive ongoing legal advice from an elder law attorney before attempting to navigate the Medicaid planning process.
-If you have questions or wish to secure our services, please contact Gerhard & Gerhard, P.C.
+If you wish to secure our services, please contact Gerhard & Gerhard, P.C.